Sean Lowe Shares An Adorable Lake Day Snapshot Alongside Sons

-Former Bachelor Sean Lowe turned to Instagram on Saturday, August 8 to share an adorable snapshot alongside his two young sons, Samuel and Isaiah.
-The former reality television star took to the lake in Gun Barrel City, Texas to enjoy a day with family.
+Former Bachelor Sean Lowe turned to Instagram on Saturday, August 8, to share an adorable snapshot alongside his two young sons, Samuel and Isaiah.
+The former reality television star took to the lake in Gun Barrel City, Texas, to enjoy a day with family.

 Lowe was seated upon a boat, his two sons on either side of him.
 The father of three went shirtless and sported a white backwards baseball cap.
-He and shielded his eyes with a pair of trendy sunglasses.
+He shielded his eyes with a pair of tan, rimmed sunglasses.
 He shot a smile at the camera, appearing to savor the time spent with his family.

 It looked to be the perfect day to spend outdoors, the sun beaming down on the trio and the water behind them appearing calm and undisturbed.
 Both of the little boys were well protected in their own blue and purple life jacket.

 Samuel, the oldest of the three children Lowe shares with his wife Catherine Giudici, appeared somewhat blinded by the sun.
 His eyes were closed as he attempted to smile for the camera.
 Samuel turned 4 years old this year.
-Samuel’s younger brother, 2 year old Isaiah, looked somewhat perplexed, a serious expression seen on his face as he stared at the camera.
+Samuel’s younger brother, 2-year-old Isaiah, had a serious expression on his face as he stared at the camera.

 Well known for his sense of humor on social media, Lowe joked around in his playful caption by calling his sons by the wrong names, making a reference to the popular comedy Step Brothers.
-The post got a lot of love online racking up over 23,000 likes in only an hour after it was shared.
+The post got a lot of love online, racking up over 23,000 likes in only an hour after it was shared.

 His fans took to the comments section to remark upon his sense of humor and to compliment him on the adorable snapshot.

 “You have the cutest kids ever (I am a mom and grandma) they are stunning!” gushed one fan.